TTCDist: Fast Distance Estimation From an Active Monocular Camera Using Time-to-Contact: Results And Discussion

-The ATE results across all the 10 sequences are given in \cref{tab:atecompare} along with the path length and duration of the sequence.
-The proposed $\tau$-constraint achieves a lower ATE than VINS-Mono in six out of nine comparable sequences and a lower ATE than ROVIO in 5 out of 10 comparable sequences.
-ATE averaged over all sequences was 8.5 cm for our method, 16.9 cm for ROVIO, and 2.8 cm for AprilTag 3.
-The average ATE for VINS-Mono, averaged over all sequences except sequence 5 was 12.2 cm.
-The VINS-Mono result is omitted for sequence 5 because its trajectory estimate diverged.
+The ATE results across all the 10 sequences are given in \cref{tab:atecompare} along with the path length and duration of the sequences.
+The proposed $\Phi$-constraint achieves lower ATE than VINS-Mono and ROVIO in all but two sequences.
+In those two sequences, it remains competitive.
+The $\tau$-constraint achieves a lower ATE than VINS-Mono in six out of nine comparable sequences and a lower ATE than ROVIO in 5 out of 10 comparable sequences.
+ATE averaged over all sequences was 5.4 cm for the $\Phi$-constraint, 8.5 cm for the $\tau$-onstraint, 16.9 cm for ROVIO, and 2.8 cm for AprilTag 3.
+The average ATE for VINS-Mono, averaged over all sequences except sequence 5, was 12.2 cm.
+The VINS-Mono result is omitted for sequence 5 because its estimate diverged.

-It is no surprise that the AprilTag method for pose estimation routinely achieved the best ATE.
+It is no surprise that the AprilTag 3 method routinely achieved the best ATE.
 This is because the AprilTag system uses the known size of the visual fiducial to estimate depth.
-Regardless, the $\tau$-constraint performs comparably to the AprilTag method in some sequences.
+Regardless, the $\tau$ and $\Phi$-constraints perform comparably to the AprilTag 3 method in some sequences.
 This is particularly noticeable in Sequence 9.
 In \cref{fig:results_banner} the instantaneous $l_2$ error of each method in Sequence 9 is plotted for comparison.

-Lowering the sample rate going from the LK-tracker to the $\tau$-constraint from 90 to 30 and 15 Hz had a relatively small effect on accuracy.
-In a few sequences, the ATE error actually decreased.
-This is probably because the bandwidth of the cameras trajectory is limited to a few hertz since the camera was moved by hand and because decimation can have a similar effect as low-pass filtering.

 While the ATE errors are promising, they do not indicate that our method is better than existing VIO methods.
-Such a claim would require the development of a full VIO stack around the $\tau$-constraint and comparisons on existing VIO datasets.
-Developing a full VIO stack around the $\tau$-constraint is far beyond the scope of this paper.
-Regardless, the ATE errors are very promising and indicate that development of the $\tau$-constraint is a promising direction for future work to enhance the capabilities of current VIO and SLAM.
-We believe this would help achieve a new state-of-the-art.
+Such a claim would require developing a full VIO stack around the $\tau$ or $\Phi$-constraint and comparisons on existing datasets.

-The speed of our method was much higher than VINS-Mono and ROVIO.
-Our Python implementation achieved an average performance of 7.14 $\times$ realtime or 642 frames per second (fps).
+Our Python implementation achieved 6.5 $\times$ realtime or 588 frames per second (fps).
 VINS-Mono's C++ implementation ran at 0.26 $\times$ realtime or 23.6 fps.
 ROVIO's C++ implementation ran at 1.05 $\times$ realtime or 94.5 fps.